-There are many reasons why an injured person should file for premises liability compensation from a property owner or manager:
+There are many situations where an injured person should considering pursuing a premises liability lawsuit against a property owner or manager:

 - Inadequate Security: There are safety measures that the owners and managers of apartments, shopping malls, ATMs, schools, and all other premises must take to prevent crimes from occurring on their properties.
 Failure to install or properly maintain surveillance cameras, security guards, proper lighting, secured entrances and exits, locks on doors or windows, or other necessary safety measures can be grounds for an inadequate security lawsuit if someone becomes a victim of sexual assault, rape, assault and battery, robbery, or any other crime.